 - Adjusting the CD player, radio or entertainment system.

 Although you may feel that you are competent to drive safely while engaging in these activities, it is devastating to see what can happen in the few seconds that your attention is distracted from driving.

 Holding people accountable for the devastating consequences of their distracted driving is crucial to reform.
 Jackson County, as well as several other Counties in Missouri, has released a myriad of campaigns warning others about the deadly consequences of distracted driving.
 Citizens are urging state officials to take the campaigns one step further by enacting a ban on hand-held cellphone use and texting for all age groups.
 Missouri residents are determined to reduce the number of deaths caused by distracted driving accidents.

 Find an attorney

-If you or someone you know has been injured in an accident caused by a distracted driver, it is vital that you find a reputable Jackson County attorney.
+If you or someone you know has been injured in an accident caused by a distracted driver, it is vital that you find a reputable Kansas City personal injury attorney.
 It is important to hold distracted drivers accountable for their actions.
 You deserve to be awarded fair compensation for your damage and injuries.